-- Equal representation and gender equality in coaching and teaching in sport.
+Equal representation and gender equality in coaching and teaching in sports.

-- The fight against negative gender stereotypes in sport and the promotion of positive role models and the role of media in this perspective.
+The fight against negative gender stereotypes in sports and the promotion of positive role models and the role of media in this perspective.

-The members of the Working Group were selected by the Executive Board and comprise male and female representatives with diverse experience and expertise related to gender equality.
+The members of the Working Group were selected by the Executive Board and comprised male and female representatives with diverse experience and expertise related to gender equality.
 Former Norwegian athlete and Professor Emerita at the Norwegian School of Sport Sciences in Oslo, Norway, Kari Fasting, is serving as the body’s external expert.
-Fasting has conducted research into equality and diversity in sport and sexual harassment and abuse in sport and has worked as an expert consultant for a host of major organisations including the IOC, UNICEF, and the EU.
+Fasting has conducted research into equality and diversity in sports and sexual harassment and abuse in sports and has worked as an expert consultant for a host of major organisations, including the IOC, UNICEF, and the EU.
 The full composition of the Working Group can be found below:

 Dr. Sarah Dentry-Travis - Board Member of the Canadian Biathlon Federation